The term solid waste management mainly refers to the complete process of collecting, treating and disposing of solid

 Effects of Poor Solid Waste Management

-Due to improper disposal of the solid waste particularly by waste management organizations, the collected wastes gets heap up and become a problem for both the environment and also for the public.
+Due to improper disposal of solid waste particularly by waste management organizations, the collected wastes gets heap up and become a problem for both the environment and also for the public.

 By dumping of huge garbage, drives biodegradable materials to decay and decompose under the abnormal, uncontrolled and unhygienic conditions.
 After a few days of decomposition, it becomes a breeding ground for different types of disease-causing insects as well as infectious organisms.
-A foul smell is produced and also spoils the aesthetic value of the area.
+A foul smell is produced and it also spoils the aesthetic value of the area.

 The solid wastes collected from different industries include toxic metals, chemicals, and other hazardous wastes.
 When these wastes are released into the environment, it can produce biological and physicochemical problems to the environment, the chemicals may drain into the soil and pollute the groundwater and also alter the productivity of the soils in that particular area.

 In rare cases, the hazardous wastes may get mixed up with the ordinary garbage and other combustible wastes causing the disposal process even harder and risky.